-For further details to assist in identifying accepted lamps, including definitions and pictures, please refer to Appendix C.
+For further details to assist in identifying accepted lamps, including definitions and pictures, please refer to Appendix B.

-Accepting Broken Bulbs
+Accepting Broken Lamps

-Collection sites are expected to receive intact (whole) lamps, but the program will accept small quantities of light bulbs that have been broken accidentally.
-See picture below of an example of unacceptable drop off.
+Consolidation sites are expected to collect intact (whole) lamps, but the program will accept light bulbs that have been broken accidentally.

-A customer may bring small amounts of their accidentally broken bulb and the materials they used to clean it up (such as paper towel or cardboard).
-Ensure it is in a sealed plastic bag or sealed glass container and put it in the lamps collection container provided by the program.
-The program does NOT accept liquid mercury and collection sites must NOT accept liquid mercury from customers in any type of container.
+A consolidation site may include any accidentally broken bulbs and the materials they used to clean it up (such as paper towel or cardboard) in the collection containers provided by the program.
+Ensure it is in a sealed plastic bag or sealed glass container and put it in the lamps collection containers provided by the program.
+The program does not accept liquid mercury and consolidation sites should NOT accept liquid mercury from customers in any type of container.

 Currently, there are businesses that use equipment such as a drum-top crusher or bulb crusher to intentionally crush lamps for consolidation purposes.
-While the program will pick-up drums of pre-crushed lamps directly from generators, collection sites are NOT required and CANNOT accept these intentionally pre-crushed lamps as they have other regulatory implications.
+While the program will pick-up drums of pre-crushed lamps directly from generators, consolidators are \underline{NOT} required and \underline{CANNOT} accept these intentionally pre-crushed lamps as they have other regulatory implications.
 Any inquires on pre-crushed lamps collection services should be redirected to Product Care.